 Alcohol, young people under 18 and the law

-There are strict laws on alcohol consumption in Northern Ireland.
-These are contained mainly in the Licensing (NI) Order 1996 and the Registration of Clubs (NI) Order 1996.
+There are strict laws on the sale and consumption of alcohol in licensed premises in Northern Ireland.
 You should check that you are not breaking the law by allowing your child to drink.

-Anyone under the age of 14 may only consume alcohol in a private house and only for medical purposes under the Children and Young Persons Act (Northern Ireland) 1968.
+Anyone under the age of 14 may only consume alcohol in a private house and only for medical purposes.

 However, because young people take longer to process alcohol than adults, it is a good idea for them to drink less, or not to drink at all.
 Alcohol poses particular risks to young people under 15 and Government advice is that children under this age should not drink.

 A licensed premises or registered clubs may allow:

 - a young person accompanied by an adult to be in the bar area (but not at the bar) in premises up to 9.00 pm (10.00 pm in registered sporting clubs)

 - a young person to stay on the premises until 9.30 pm to consume a meal purchased before 9.00 pm

 A young person under 18 is allowed to be in:

 - an off-licence, if they are accompanied by an adult